Gael-Lopes-Da-Silva/tiny.pong/README.md

 ---

 <p align="center">
-    ⚙️ This is a pong create in C with Raylib.
+    :gear: This is a pong create in C with Raylib.
 </p>

 ---